 The 2001 Domaine du Pégaü Cuvée Réservée was the winning bottle in the July installment of Pick My Next Bottle.
 The wine was briefly decanted and served with grilled steaks.

 The family of Domaine du Pegau has roots in Châteauneuf-du-Pape dating back to the mid-17th century.
 The word Pegau refers to a wine jug discovered in the excavations of the 14th century Pope’s palace in Avignon.
 Today, the estate is run by the Paul Ferraud and his daughter Laurence.

-Current vintages including the 2013 and 2014 can be found had for just about $50.
+This bottle can be found for about $85.
+At 13 years of age, provenance is always an issue.
+Other vintages to consider include the ’03-’05.
 Hard to go wrong with this iconic producer of CdP.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.

 3 thoughts on “2001 Domaine du Pégaü Châteauneuf-du-Pape Cuvée Réservée – Bottle Notes”

 Those are all my favorite notes in cdp too.
 Sounds like it’s in the perfect place!